 If it’s outside normal opening times you can ring your GP, or dial 111 (NHS 111), to access the out-of-hours service.
 If you have not registered with a doctor, dial 111 for expert advice on what to do next.

-Head to a walk-in centre or minor injury unit
+Head to a walk-in centre or an urgent treatment centre

-For care from specialist nurses without an appointment, visit one of our minor injury units or the walk-in centre.
+For care from specialist nurses without an appointment, visit one of our urgent treatment centres or the walk-in centre.